ajawa-took/WeatherDescriber/README.md

  - Charts could use beautification, like dropping zeros (and near-zeros?) from pie charts, or rotating them so that the zeros' labels aren't off the page.
 Also, remove underscore in "partly_coudy".

+ - Should chart titles be shorter, like "temperature"?

  - Colors could use beautification; maybe a non-white overall page background?
 Non-black text?

  - <b>Explanatory paragraph could use restyling, currently super-ugly.</b>